DUPR is here!

 Note: Games played in Social Sessions will not affect a player’s DUPR rating if they have one.

-"Rated Matches" is the new name for our tournaments and league sessions we already run through Pickleball.com - and these will continue to be listed in OpenSports.
-All that is changing is the name that we use to categorise them.
+"DUPR Rated Leagues" is the new name for our tournaments and leagues we've been running through Pickleball.com - and these will continue to be listed in OpenSports.
+All that has changed is the name that we use to categorise them.

 Access to these sessions is controlled solely by a player's DUPR rating, regardless of their old grade level, in exactly the same way they are run at the moment.
-Examples include the AMC tournament and the Thursday Night League at Oxford Falls Grammar.

-We’ll be introducing some new terminology for how we describe our current session types, so let's go through that first.
+There's some new terminology for how we describe our current session types, so let's go through that first.

 Social Sessions